syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 {% endtabs %}

 Select the items that should be bold in the `ContextPromptUpdate` event handler.
-The following code snippet illustrates this.

 {% tabs %}